uber/neuropod/docs/index.md

 - Fully self-contained models (including custom ops)
 - Efficient zero-copy implementation
 - Well-tested primitives
-    - Neuropods is automatically tested on 24 different platforms
+    - Neuropod is automatically tested on 24 different platforms

 - Model isolation with out-of-process execution
     - Use multiple different versions of frameworks in the same application